Sam Kerr: 2020 Olympic Games, Tokyo

-Post Olympics
+Post-Olympics

 On 21 September, in their first match after their Olympics defeat, and in Australia's first ever match against the Republic of Ireland, Kerr won her 100th cap, the 10th Matilda in history to do so.
 She returned with Australia to play two friendly matches against Brazil on home soil in October, the first time doing so since before the COVID-19 pandemic, and scored her 49th international goal in the second match.

-2022 AFC Women's Asian Cup, India
+2022 AFC Asian Cup, India

-At the 2022 AFC Women's Asian Cup, Kerr scored 5 goals in Australia's opening match of the group stage against Indonesia, and in the process, equalled and surpassed the Australian international goal-scoring record, among both male and female Australian internationals, previously set by Tim Cahill (50 international goals).
+At the 2022 AFC Asian Cup, Kerr scored 5 goals in Australia's opening match of the group stage against Indonesia, and in the process, equalled and surpassed the Australian international goal-scoring record, among both male and female Australian internationals, previously set by Tim Cahill (50 international goals).
 She was also able to achieve the feat within fewer matches, needing 105 matches to equal the 50 goals set by Cahill, who set the record within 108 international appearances.
 Despite being eliminated in the quarter-finals by South Korea with a goal from her Chelsea compatriot Ji So-yun, she won the Golden Boot, scoring 7 goals in only 4 matches.